nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 test('a window is created', async () => {
   const { stdout, url, stopServe, app } = await testWithSpectron()
-  // stdout is the log of serve:electron console.log(`serve:electron returned: ${stdout}`)
+  // stdout is the log of electron:serve console.log(`electron:serve returned: ${stdout}`)
-  // url is the url for the dev server created with serve:electron console.log(`the dev server url is: ${url}`)
+  // url is the url for the dev server created with electron:serve console.log(`the dev server url is: ${url}`)
   // app is a spectron instance.
 It is attached to the dev server, launched, and waited for to load. expect(await app.client.getWindowCount()).toBe(1)